hrittane/hrittane/README.md

 - 👋 Hi, I’m @hrittane
 - 👀 I’m interested in anything about programing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently focusing on javascript
 - 💞️ I’m looking to collaborate on Awesome projects
 - 🌐 My Portfolio : https://moroccan.dev
 - 📫 How to reach me info@moroccan.dev